Medical Error Prevention in Dentistry

 - Injury – the patient was injured while undergoing dental procedures.

 There is a kind of law meant to protect patients that have been victims of malpractice.
-It is called personal injury law and according to the legal website, The Dentalaw Group at www.dentalaw.com, it is an area of law that seeks to recover damages (compensation) for victims of physical or mental injury that has occurred due to the action (or inaction) of another.
+It is called personal injury law.
+According to the legal website, The Dentalaw Group at www.dentalaw.com, it is an area of law that seeks to recover damages (compensation) for victims of physical or mental injury has occurred due to the action (or inaction) of another.

-Personal injury law protects patients which have been victims of malpractice.
-From the Dentalaw Group, a dental malpractice resource center at www.dentalaw.com, [this] area of law seeks to recover damages (compensation) for victims of physical or mental injury that has occurred due to the action (or inaction) of another. and personal injury cases can be filed by the victim, or loved ones, on three bases: negligence, strict liability, and intentional wrong.
-These are situations which all dental professionals should be aware of and avoid:
+Personal injury law protects patients who have been victims of malpractice.
+From the Dentalaw Group, a dental malpractice resource center at www.dentalaw.com, [this] area of law seeks to recover damages (compensation) for victims of physical or mental injury that has occurred due to the action (or inaction) of another. and the victim can file personal injury cases, or loved ones, on three bases: negligence, strict liability, and intentional wrong.
+These are situations that all dental professionals should be aware of and avoid:

-- Negligence – this type of personal injury case includes those injuries that allegedly occur due to the inaction of another (failing to follow safety regulations, etc.)
+- Negligence – this type of personal injury case includes those injuries that allegedly occur due to another’s inaction (failing to follow safety regulations, etc.)

 - Strict Liability – this type includes injuries that allegedly occur due to a defective product

 - Intentional Wrong – this type of case includes injuries allegedly inflicted upon the victim intentionally.